Joins via Geometric Resolutions: Worst-case and Beyond: Preliminaries

 \paragraph*{Dyadic boxes} For simplicity, but without any loss of generality, let us assume the domain of each attribute is the set of all binary strings of length $d$, i.e. $\D(A) = \{0,1\}^d$, for every $A \in \vars(Q).$ This is equivalent to saying that the domain of each attribute is the set of all integers from $0$ to $2^d-1$.
 Since $d$ is the number of bits needed to encode a data value of the input, $d$ is logarithmic in the input size.

 \bdefn[Dyadic interval] A {\em dyadic interval} is a binary string $x$ of length $|x| \leq d$.
 This interval represents all the binary strings $y$ such that $|y| = d$ and $x$ is a prefix of $y$.
-Translating to the integral domain, the dyadic interval represents all integers in the range $[x2^{d-|x|}, (x+1)2^{d-|x|}-1].$ Here, we view $x$ as the integer corresponding to the bit string.
-The empty string $x = \lambda$ is a dyadic interval consisting of all possible values in the domain.
+Translating to the integral domain, let $i$ be the integer corresponding to the string $x$.
+The dyadic interval represents all integers in the range $[i2^{d-|x|}, (i+1)2^{d-|x|}-1].$ The empty string $x = \lambda$ is a dyadic interval consisting of all possible values in the domain.
 (This serves as a wild-card.)
 If $|x| = d$, then it is called a {\em unit dyadic interval}, which represents a point in the domain. \edefn

 \bdefn[Dyadic box] Let $\vars(Q) = \{A_1,\dots,A_n\}$.
 A {\em dyadic box} is an $n$-tuple of dyadic intervals: $\mv b = \dbox{x_1, \dots, x_n}$.
 If all components of $\mv b$ are unit dyadic intervals, then $\mv b$ represents a {\em point} in the output space.
 The dyadic box is the set of all tuples $\mv t = (t_1,\dots,t_n) \in \prod_{i=1}^n\mv D(A_i)$ such that $t_i$ belongs to the dyadic interval $x_i$, for all $i\in[n]$. \edefn